What Is SDI In A Video Camera? SDI vs HDMI Explained.

 Unless you use a 4K monitor or external recorder and your camera can output a 4K signal over SDI, often a 3G-SDI will be sufficient.
 Most 5″ and 7″ external monitors are only FullHD and will downscale a 4K signal to 1080p anyway.

-When we’re talking about 5″ and 7″ monitors then 4K doesn’t make much sense, because you can’t see a difference between FullHD and 4K small screens.
+Regarding 5″ and 7″ monitors, 4K doesn’t make much sense because you can’t see a difference between FullHD and 4K small screens.

-But if you were to transmit a 4K signal to a large 4K screen, then 12G-SDI starts to make a lot of sense.
-Especially if you’re into broadcasting and live streaming, since you don’t have to use two or four (dual/quad link) cables to transmit a 4K signal anymore – you can use a single 12g cable instead.
+But if you were to transmit a 4K signal to a large 4K screen, then 12G-SDI makes a lot of sense.
+This is especially true if you’re into broadcasting and live streaming since you don’t have to use two or four (dual/quad link) cables to transmit a 4K signal anymore—you can use a single 12 G cable instead.

 That’s also why a camera such as the Blackmagic Ursa Mini 12K has a 12g SDI connection for broadcasting and “only” a 3g SDI connection for outputting to an external monitor.

-If your camera “only” has 12G-SDI don’t stress.
-It backward compatible, so you can use it with slower standard monitors as well.
+If your camera “only” has 12G-SDI, don’t stress.
+It is backward compatible so that you can use it with slower standard monitors.

 SDI vs HDMI.
 What is the difference?